Journal of Mathematical Finance

 Because R is an extreme value, this probability must approach certainty since by definition all measures for the positive or negative square root of the action functional must fall between the positive or negative square root of the action functionals containing the positive or negative extreme price displacement

 values.
-Of course, this means that.
+Of course, this means that

 This is only an approximation, but we assume the approximation close enough to express the relationship as an equality for practical purposes.

 Another way to think about this is to return to the complex plane from §2.
-If the real price displacement ratio is the median of and, then there are always two complex numbers and two phases for each real price
+If the real price displacement ratio

-displacement ratio on K. For example, at of any unit period in
+displacement ratio on K. For example, at

 complex vector space, but there is also a phase in the complex conjugate (dual)

-if we define the constant.
+if we define the constant

 Equation (10) still requires knowledge of n for each market to find the value of R. Since n is not a number regularly measured, we should try to approximate R without relying on a known minimized value of n.
-If we look at the relationship between the absolute value of a specific price displacement ratio (i.e.,) and the probability that other values of in the same market are greater than, we find
+If we look at the relationship between the absolute value of a specific price displacement ratio

 3) These measures of centrality coincide.

-since the geometric mean of all real numbers on the interval is.
-This is a special case of Equation (11) when.
+since the geometric mean of all real numbers on the interval

-We can next substitute R for in Equation (11) to get
+We can next substitute R for

 From this and Equation (9), we see that

-If we define the constant, this equation becomes
+If we define the constant

 Thus, we find that the magnitude of a market’s extreme price displacement ratio is linearly dependent on the expectation value of its absolute price displacement ratio.